|Project Type||Custom House|

 Age in Place and Functional Description

-In order to allow for family growth and change The Phoenix House is prepared to receive simple upgrades to be truly barrier free, allowing full accessibility to aging residence.
+To allow for family growth and change The Phoenix House is prepared to receive simple upgrades to be truly barrier-free, allowing full accessibility to an aging residence.
 For example, the house has planned for an elevator with space for a shaft and thickening of the basement slab.
 The basement space is ready to receive a granny suite or secondary dwelling unit.
 A ramp, that has been planned, would be built to the front door.

 While entertaining, the dining room is large enough to host 8-10 people with comfort.
 The kitchen is modest in size but has a large amount of storage and designed to be the hub of the house.
 A feature of the kitchen is a washroom, pantry and recycle center hidden behind kitchen cabinets.
 The living room is a formal area with conversational seating or a nice place to read the paper while morning light bathes the room.

 The functional layout intends to be void of formal circulation.
 Overlapping functions foster a creative and friendly environment without bolstering the house size.
 Three fireplaces are located throughout to offer ambiance and on-demand heat source.